Error handling for remote module rendering in Module Federation.

 • About fallback.ts:

-• These errors occur during module loading process except for the entry resource mf-manifest.json
+• This type of error occurs in the module loading process other than the entry resource mf-manifest.json

-• We can return a styled fallback component:
+• We can return a fallback component with styles:

 const FallbackComponent = React.memo(() => {